 Free foreign ATM withdrawals | No, £1 each plus 1.75% foreign transaction fee | Unlimited |

-You can use your Tide card aboard to spend at places like retailers and restaurants, without any charges.
-You’ll get the Mastercard exchange rate with no additional mark-up or fees, and unlike many digital or mainstream banks, there is no free spending limit.
-Withdrawing cash at a foreign ATM does still incur a £1 fee though (the same as for using your Tide card at a UK ATM).
+You can use your Tide card aboard to spend at places like retailers and restaurants, but you’ll be charged a fee.
+Withdrawing cash at a foreign ATM also incurs a fee (the same as for using your Tide card at a UK ATM).

 Winner: Starling.
 While Tide’s offering is still very competitive compared to most other bank cards, it’s hard to beat totally free.